sauerbraten/p1xbraten/README.md

 - development headers of libcurl (when checkupdate.patch is included and you're building targets other than linux64)

 ### Building

-On Linux and macOS, just run `make install` **inside the src/ directory** (given you installed the usual Sauerbraten dependencies).
-On Windows, open [src/vcpp/sauerbraten.vcxproj](./src/vcpp/sauerbraten.vcxproj) with Visual Studio and build in there.
+On Linux or macOS, just run `make install` (given you installed the usual Sauerbraten dependencies).
+Building on Windows is not supported.

 This will put the resulting binary into the usual place inside this repo.
 To use it, you have to copy it over to the same place in your actual Sauerbraten installation.
 On Linux, the [start.sh](./start.sh) script will launch the new binary from inside this repository, using the Sauerbraten files in $SAUER_DIR and `~/.p1xbraten` as user data directory.

 ### Using fresh upstream sources

-On Linux and macOS, you can build my client using fresh vanilla sources.
-Set $SAUER_DIR to the path of your Sauerbraten directory, then use `make` and `make install` **in the repository root**:
+You can build my client using fresh vanilla sources.
+Set $SAUER_DIR to the path of your Sauerbraten directory, then use `make from-patches` and `make install`:

 ```
 export SAUER_DIR=~/sauerbraten-code
-make
+make from-patches
 make install
 ```

-`make` will copy the src/ directory from $SAUER_DIR, apply all patches and run `make` inside src/; `make install` will run `make install` inside src/.
+A fresh source tree will be copied from the Sauerbraten directory, then all my patches are applied on top of that before buildling and installing a new binary.

 ### Debugging